Stardust (Willie Nelson album): Contemporary reviews

-Stardust received positive reviews from most publications, both on its original release and for its various reissues.
-Rolling Stone welcomed the release as it considered that "For all the sleek sophistication of the material, Stardust is as down-home as the Legion dance".
-The reviewer continued "these tunes have become part of the folk music of exurban America.
-And that's the way Nelson plays them—spare and simple, with a jump band's verve and a storyteller's love of a good tale".
-Of Nelson's performance, the publication said: "he's displaying the tools of a journeyman musician's trade—worn smooth and polished by constant use—and when he lays them out this way, they kind of look like works of art."
+Stardust received positive reviews from most publications, both for its original release and for its various reissues.
+Rolling Stone welcomed the release as it considered that "[f]or all the sleek sophistication of the material, Stardust is as down-home as the Legion dance."
+The reviewer continued, "[T]hese tunes have become part of the folk music of exurban America.
+And that's the way Nelson plays them—spare and simple, with a jump band's verve and a storyteller's love of a good tale."
+Of Nelson's performance, the publication said: "[H]e's displaying the tools of a journeyman musician's trade—worn smooth and polished by constant use—and when he lays them out this way, they kind of look like works of art."